dkorytov/lightcone_resample/FILE_DESCRIPTIONS.md

 This file provides a quick description of each python file in the repo.
 The files are separated into eight generic groups.
-There are additional utility scripts for generating configuration files and cooley submission scripts described >link<
+There are additional utility scripts for generating configuration files and cooley submission scripts described in >link<

 Main Executable